jfriesne/audiomove/README.txt

 History
 -------

+v????
+2/7/2021 - Updated muscle submodule to the latest
+               - Updated error-handling the modern-muscle style

 v1.22 9/10/2019  - Migrated the codebase to Github ( https://github.com/jfriesne/audiomove )
                    for easier development.
                  - Updated the muscle submodule to the latest.